 - Support from Earphone DIY Labs for any issue in your DIY journey

-If you are an earphone DIY guru with an golden ear, we encourage you to our Sennheiser IE800 DIY KIT for DIY Elites which offers all the advanced components to fine tune the sound, and professional measurements you may need to push your work to extreme.
+If you are an earphone DIY guru with a golden ear, we encourage you to take a look at our Sennheiser IE800 DIY KIT for DIY Elites which offers all the advanced components to fine tune the sound, and our professional measurements you may need to push your work to the extreme.

 It largely depends the dynamic driver you choose.
-And it makes the build very much like the original IEM – we measured and observed 95%+ similarity in the Frequency Response with the original IEM.
+Choosing the IE800 XWB Driver will give you the original experience, which it makes the build very much like the original IEM – we measured and observed 95%+ similarity in the Frequency Response with the original earbuds delivered by the manufacturers.

 With the IE800 XWB Driver

-So you pick the IE800 XWB driver and build it correctly, you will get following.
+If you were to pick the IE800 XWB driver and build it correctly, you will get the following.